Hamadzki/tops_scraper/README.md

 ## Overview
 This script is designed to scrape product data from the [Tops.co.th](https://www.tops.co.th) website.
 It extracts key product details, such as name, image URL, price, category, barcode, and more.
 The script is optimized for JavaScript-heavy websites and efficiently avoids redundant requests by skipping already processed URLs.

+# Product Scraper

+This script is designed to scrape product URLs while ensuring that previously processed and failed URLs are not retried.
+It includes mechanisms to handle failures due to redirections and logs issues for future analysis.

+## Features
+- **Resumes from Last Successful Execution**: The script tracks completed URLs and avoids reprocessing them.
+- **Handles Redirect Failures**: URLs that failed due to redirections are excluded from future runs.
+- **Logs Failures for Analysis**: Instead of outright excluding redirected URLs, they are logged separately with timestamps to monitor if the issue persists.

 ## Approach Used for Scraping
 ### 1. **Sidebar Items Scraping**
 - Extracts sidebar items and their URLs from the main page.